Brazilian Constitution of 1891: Elaboration

 The separation of church and state was also defined: elections would no longer take place within churches, the government would no longer interfere in the choice of high clergy positions, such as bishops, deacons and cardinals, and the definition of a parish as an administrative unit - which was equivalent to a municipality as well as a district, village and comarca - was extinguished.
 Brazil no longer had an official religion and the monopoly on civil registrations was transferred to the federal government.
 Registry offices for birth, marriage and death registrations were created, as well as public cemeteries, where anyone could be buried, regardless of their creed.
 The federal government also assumed the control of education and established several public elementary and middle schools; the 1891 Constitution banned religious education in public establishments.
 The separation angered the church, which only reconciled with the government during the Estado Novo.

 Nobility and private coats of arms were abolished and no aristocratic privilege was recognized; the most influential kept their symbols during the Republic out of respect and courtesy.
 Under the new constitution, Brazilians who accepted any foreign title that contradicted the republican precepts of the 1891 text, without the express authorization of Congress, would lose their political rights.
 The Imperial Order of the Cross and the Imperial Order of Avis were officially abolished and replaced by the National Orders of the Southern Cross and the Military Merit, but kept many of the characteristics of their predecessors.

 The 1891 Constitution was drafted based on the fundamental principles of the US Constitution.
 However, the liberal democratic principles were suppressed because the landowning oligarchies, through their representatives, had a strong influence on the drafting of the text.
 The objective of the coffee growers of São Paulo was to increase the decentralization of power and strengthen regional oligarchies by weakening central power, especially the military.
 The influence of São Paulo, holder of the largest share of the Brazilian GDP at the time, was decisive.
-The first republican party was formed through the Itu Convention.
+The first republican party was formed through the Convention of Itu.

 The copy from the time with the signatures of the constituents is kept by the National Archives of Brazil.